yesiamrocks/animtext/README.md

 You don't need to add `data-at-separator` for `<br>` or newlines, this is the **default behavior**.

+## Multiple Animation Classes

-**🔥You can assign different animation classes and delays to each word and line!
-Space-separate your class names and delay values.**
+🔥You can assign different animation classes and delays to each **word and line**!
+Space-separate your class names and delay values.

 ```html
 <h2